re4ldev/arch-laptop/Guide.md

 We will use the following snapshot schedule for the initial installation. directory | period
 --------- | ------
-@ | automaticaly right before system update
+@ | automatically right before system update
 @home | once a day
 @root | once a day
 @usr_local | once a day